pulumi/docs/reference/pkg/nodejs/@pulumi/aws/dynamodb/index.md

 ```

-The number of read units for this index
+The number of read units for this index.
+Must be set if billing_mode is set to PROVISIONED.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/dynamodb/table.ts#L215">property serverSideEncryption</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/dynamodb/table.ts#L219">property serverSideEncryption</a>
 </h3>

 ```typescript